jflude/lancaster/README.md

 	  		   ===============================================

-	inspector [-v] [-q] [-r] STORAGE-FILE
+	inspector [-v] [-a] [-p] [-q] [-r] STORAGE-FILE [RECORD ID...]

 	grower [-v] STORAGE-FILE NEW-STORAGE-FILE NEW-BASE-ID NEW-MAX-ID \
 		   NEW-VALUE-SIZE NEW-PROPERTY-SIZE NEW-QUEUE-CAPACITY

-These are utility programs to show and modify the attributes (dimensions) of a storage.
+These are utility programs to show and modify a storage.

-INSPECTOR simply outputs the attribute values of a storage, such as the size of a record within it, the size of its change queue, the description associated with it, etc.  The -q option will cause the change queue, if any, to be output, while the -r option will cause all the records to be output as well.
+INSPECTOR if given the -a option outputs the attribute values of a storage, such as the size of a record within it, the size of its change queue, the description associated with it, etc.  The -q option will cause the change queue, if any, to be output, while the -r option will cause all the records to be output as well.
+Instead of all records being output, individual records can be output by giving their identifiers.
+Properties for records will be included in the output if the -p option is specified.

 The GROWER program will create a new storage based upon an existing storage, and containing the same data copied to its records (as applicable).
 Any attribute